CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE HARDER PART
-14) Figure out local storage to keep the token in simple state and retrieve it
-13) Write useLocalStorage hook
-12) Make controlled form for signing up
-  - make signing up function in App component
-  - onSubmit, gather data and run function in Signup Component
-  - sign up a new user with login form defaults set to that username and password
+8/1
 11) Make controlled form for logging in
   - create form
   - onChange
+  - on Submit, gather data and run function in Signup Component
+  - redirect user appropriately
 11) Get signup and login working
+  - see if login works
+  - need solution for duplicate username situation in signup
-  - see if it works
+  - see if it retains the token when you reload page (localStorage works)
   - read and understand hint

+8/1
 10) If not logged in, show login and signup
   - add conditional logic to links
   - make it work